Estimation of block sparsity in compressive sensing: Abstract

 \section{Abstract}

-Explicitly using the block structure of the unknown signal can achieve better recovery performance in compressive censing.
-An unknown signal with block structure can be accurately recovered from underdetermined linear measurements provided that it is sufficiently block sparse.
-However, in practice, the block sparsity level is typically unknown.
-In this paper, we consider a soft measure of block sparsity, $k_\alpha(\mathbf{x})=\left(\lVert\mathbf{x}\rVert_{2,\alpha}/\lVert\mathbf{x}\rVert_{2,1}\right)^{\frac{\alpha}{1-\alpha}},\alpha\in[0,\infty]$ and propose a procedure to estimate it by using multivariate isotropic symmetric $\alpha$-stable random projections without sparsity or block sparsity assumptions.
-The limiting distribution of the estimator is given.
-Some simulations are conducted to illustrate our theoretical results.
+Explicitly using the block structure of the unknown signal can achieve better reconstruction performance in compressive sensing.
+Theoretically, an unknown signal with block structure can be accurately recovered from a few number of under-determined linear measurements provided that it is sufficiently block sparse.
+From the practical point of view, a severe concern is that the block sparse level appears often unknown.
+In this paper, we introduce a soft measure of block sparsity $k_\alpha(\mathbf{x})=\left(\lVert\mathbf{x}\rVert_{2,\alpha}/\lVert\mathbf{x}\rVert_{2,1}\right)^{\frac{\alpha}{1-\alpha}}$ with $\alpha\in[0,\infty]$, and propose an estimation procedure by using multivariate centered isotropic symmetric $\alpha$-stable random projections.
+The limiting distribution of the estimator is established.
+Simulations are conducted to illustrate our theoretical results. \keywords{Compressive sensing \and Block sparsity \and Multivariate centered isotropic symmetric $\alpha$-stable distribution \and Characteristic function.}